ohler55/oj/README.md

    exponent to the number time value.
 A value of 86400 is an indication of UTC time.

-## Current Release 2.11.5

- - Fixed issue with rails as_json not being called for Structs.

- - Added support for anonymous Structs with object mode encoding.
-Note that this will result in a new anonymous Struct for each instance.

 [Older release notes](http://www.ohler.com/dev/oj_misc/release_notes.html).

 ## Description